David Linton (politician)

 David Linton (January 30, 1815 – August 10, 1889) was an American politician, attorney, and probate judge.
 He served in the Ohio Senate and was active in the Whig, Republican, and Greenback political parties in Ohio.
 He was one of the founders of Beta Theta Pi, a college fraternity founded at Miami University in 1839.

 Early life

-Lindon was born January 30, 1815, on a farm three miles west of in Wilmington in Clinton County, Ohio.
+Linton was born January 30, 1815, on a farm three miles west of in Wilmington in Clinton County, Ohio.
 His parents were Nathaniel Matthew Linton and Elizabeth Rachel Smith.
 He was their fifth child.
 His parents were early settlers in Ohio, moving there from Pennsylvania in 1800.
-Lindon lived on the family farm until he was 21 years old, leaving at that time for Oxford, Ohio to attend Miami University.
+Linton lived on the family farm until he was 21 years old, leaving at that time for Oxford, Ohio to attend Miami University.

-Lindon received an A.B. degree from Miami University in 1839.
+Linton received an A.B. degree from Miami University in 1839.
 While at Miami, he was one of eight founders of Beta Theta Pi fraternity in 1839.
 He received an LL.B. from the Cincinnati Law School in 1840.